Billionaire Profile

 Philanthropy

-Since the 1970s, Kuok has significantly contributed to education and poverty alleviation through the Kuok Foundation.
-His initiatives included funding non-profit healthcare projects, developing educational facilities, and providing scholarships.
-His philanthropic efforts underscore his commitment to social responsibility and reflect his broader vision of contributing to the communities in which he operates.
+Since the 1970s, Kuok has made significant contributions to education and poverty alleviation through the Kuok Foundation.
+This includes funding non-profit healthcare projects and providing scholarships.

 Career Milestones